nwithee/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  test
+  Install it somewhere that is meaningful to you

   ## Usage
-  test
+  Use it to make readme files for your projects

   ## Contributing
-  test
+  contribute great things!

   ## Tests
-  tes
+  Test it whenever you'd like!

   ## License
-  Eclipse_Public_License
+  Creative_Common_License

   ## Questions?
-  You can find all of my projects at https://github.com/test And you can contact me directly at etst
+  You can find all of my projects at https://github.com/nwithee And you can contact me directly at nzwithee@gmail.com